by Philippa Kelly, Resident Dramaturg

 I have always wished that the early works of Shakespeare hadn’t so largely disappeared beneath the weight of his monumental tragedies (think Romeo and Juliet, King Lear, Macbeth, Othello) and enchanting comedies (A Midsummer Night’s Dream being one of the all-time favorites).
 It was a thrill in 2011 when we got to do two early works, Titus Andronicus (directed by Joel Sass) and The Taming of the Shrew (directed by Shana Cooper): two of the works that Shakespeare was piecing together in the very same years that he was creating his first history plays—the Henry VI trilogy.

 By the early 1590s, London’s population had doubled from the beginning of the century, with 200,000 inhabitants ready to fill the theaters.
 Shakespeare was under 30 years of age and had a wife and three children, whom he had settled in Stratford while he established himself as a playwright in London.
-The plague made a renewed onslaught to the cities of England in 1592, dreadfully feared for its symptoms—first a swelling of the groin, then an evil-smelling pus, fever, carbuncles, coma, and most likely death.
-(The plague would claim the life of Shakespeare’s son Hamnet a few years later in 1595, at the age of 11).
+In 1592 London was ravaged by a renewed onslaught of the plague—dreadfully feared for its symptoms—first a swelling of the groin, then an evil-smelling pus, fever, carbuncles, coma, and most likely death.
+(The disease would claim the life of Shakespeare’s son Hamnet a few years later in 1595, at the age of 11).

 In London, except for the months when the theaters had to close at the height of the plague, Shakespeare’s players had a hugely busy schedule.
 His actors were performing in other playwrights’ works as well as his own.
 But when we look at the earnings for these performances of plays by such writers as Robert Greene and even Christopher Marlowe, something remarkable emerges.
 We see that on 3 March, 1592 (1591 in Shakespeare’s time because the Elizabethan calendar didn’t kick over till the end of March), the first performance of a Henry VI play was staged: and that the company’s earnings shot up from the usual 86 pence or 82 and a half pence (today’s equivalent of about $300) to a remarkable 3 pounds and 16 shillings ($1600).
 Elizabethan audiences loved the Henry VI plays!